 If you are thinking about building an Accessory Dwelling Unit (ADU) for your property, you might be wondering: When should I begin my project?
 You’d think that with California’s mild climate, any time of year would work.
 Or better yet, this summer would be perfect because the weather will be dry and perfect for building, no delays.
 But that just isn’t the case.

 Starting an ADU project isn’t as simple as that and there’s much more to think about than breaking ground.
-Architectural design, interior design, and how they both fold into the process of navigating city regulations (so you can be certain your project will be approved) are all steps you have to take before you start construction.
+Residential design, interior design, and how they both fold into the process of navigating city regulations (so you can be certain your project will be approved) are all steps you have to take before you start construction.
 And those steps take time, months actually.
 But here’s some simple advice.
 If you want to get started right, start when its raining.

 The best time to hire a partner to create your accessory dwelling is during the rainy, winter months of California—specifically, sometime between January and April, before the dry weather sets in.
 Why does everyone make this mistake?
 Simple.
 Every construction project has a ramp-up of weeks or even months before building can actually begin.
 In terms of ADUs, building an entirely new home in your backyard is a complicated process, and many elements need to be sorted out before your team can start construction.